Secure Software Leasing from Standard Assumptions: Introduction

 \paragraph{SSL for PRF.} Our abstracted construction ensures that a relaxed watermarking scheme for any circuit class can be converted to SSL for the same class assuming the existence of two-tier QL.
 Here, we sketch our construction of a relaxed watermarking scheme for PRF.
 Let $F_{K}$ be a function that evaluates a PRF with a key $K$.
 We assume that the PRF is a puncturable PRF.
 That is, one can generate a punctured key $K_{x^*}$ for any input $x^*$ that can be used to evaluate $F_{K}$ on all inputs except for $x^*$ but $F_{K}(x^*)$ remains pseudorandom even given $K_{x^*}$.
 For generating a watermarked version of $F_{K}$ with a mark $\msg$, we generate $(K_{x^*},y^*:= F_{K}(x^*))$ for any fixed input $x^*$ and an seNIZK proof $\pi$ for a statement $(\msg,K_{x^*},y^*)$ that it knows $K$.
 Then a watermarked program is set to be $(\msg,K_{x^*},y^*,\pi)$.
 A legitimate evaluation algorithm first checks if $\pi$ is a valid proof, and if so evaluates $F_K$ by using $K_{x^*}$ and $y^*$, and returns $\bot$ otherwise.
 Roughly speaking, this construction satisfies the security of relaxed watermarking since if an adversary is given $(\msg,K_{x^*},y^*,\pi)$ can generate a program with a mark $\msg'\neq \msg$ that correctly computes $F_K$ on the legitimate evaluation algorithm.
 The program should contain a new valid proof of seNIZK that is different from $\pi$.
 By the simulation extractability, we can extract $K$ by using such an adversary.
-Especially, this enables us to compute $K$ from $(K_{x^*},y^*)$, which contradicts security of the puncturable PRF.\footnote{Strictly speaking, we need to assume the key-injectiveness for the PRF as defined in \cref{def:key_injective}.}
+Especially, this enables us to compute $K$ from $(K_{x^*},y^*)$, which contradicts security of the puncturable PRF. \ifnum\cameraready=1 \footnote{Strictly speaking, we need to assume the key-injectiveness for the PRF.
+See the full version of this paper~\cite{EPRINT:KitNisYam20} for the definition.} \else \footnote{Strictly speaking, we need to assume the key-injectiveness for the PRF as defined in \cref{def:key_injective}.} \fi

 By plugging the above relaxed watermarking for PRF into our generic construction, we obtain SSL for PRF.
-This would be impossible through the abstraction of \cite{CoRR:AnaLaP} since input-hiding obfuscator can exist only for evasive functions, whereas PRF is not evasive.
+This would be impossible through the abstraction of \cite{EC:AnaLaP21} since input-hiding obfuscator can exist only for evasive functions, whereas PRF is not evasive.